mjordan/tutorial_on_updating_using_workbench/README.md

 Sample data, and instances of Islandora, will be provided.

+## A note about the sample data

+The input CSV we will use is a Google Sheet whose URL appears in all of the configuration files below.
+Within the Google Sheet, specific worksheets are identifed in the configuration files by using the `google_sheets_gid` setting.

+The "file" column in each worksheet points to an image in this Github repo's `files` directory.
+In addition to the image files that will end up as "Original file" media on the nodes we will create and update, the directory contains a thumbnail image, which we will use in exercise 3.

 ## Setup

 Before we start practicing updates to content, we need to create some nodes and media we will later update.